Terminal - Domestic

 > Investment: $3 million

-Work is scheduled between the end of September 2015 and March 2016 and, when complete, will deliver covered walkways linking the Terminal with passenger pick-up/drop-off areas and limousine services, new-look, more visible bus stops and upgraded and covered taxi rank areas.
+The project delivered walkways linking the Terminal with passenger pick-up/drop-off areas and limousine services, new-look, more visible bus stops and upgraded and covered taxi rank areas.

 VIRGIN AUSTRALIA EXPANSION